Tennessee Workers’ Compensation Lawyer

 Call Our Tennessee Workers’ Compensation Law Firm If You Were Hurt On the Job

-Ali Awad, The CEO Lawyer, is a knowledgeable negotiator who can help you determine the best path forward after an injury or illness you suffered at work.
+Ali Awad, The CEO Lawyer, is a knowledgeable negotiator who can help you determine the appropriate path forward after an injury or illness you suffered at work.
 With more than twenty years of experience, the CEO Lawyer Personal Injury Law Firm’s attorneys have a long and successful track record of more than 99%.

 If you have questions or concerns about your workplace injury, call the CEO Lawyer and his team now at (423) 777-8888 for a free, no-obligation consultation.